OU-Libraries/cdm-util-scripts/README.md

 ### csv2catcher

 `csv2catcher` takes
-* A YAML or JSON reconciliation configuration file
+* A JSON reconciliation configuration file
 * A CSV mapping field data CSV column names to CONTENTdm collection field nicknames
 * A field data CSV containing the new metadata values to be uploaded to CONTENTdm
 * An output file name